Skip to main content

 Revoking an API Key

-If your API key is compromised, you should revoke it immediately through the Elfa platform:
+If your API key is compromised, revoke it immediately from the Elfa Developer Portal and generate a new one.

 Troubleshooting